DevSecOpsSamples/ecs-ec2-cdk/README.md

 ## Step 2: EC2 Key Pair (optional)

-https://us-east-1.console.aws.amazon.com/ec2/v2/home?region=us-east-1#KeyPairs:

-Check your region before creating a Key Pair.
+SSM is recommended to connect to EC2 instances with SSH.

-Create the Key Pair with `dev-ecs-ec2-cluster` and .ppk file format.
+If you want to connect to EC2 with SSH, create the Key Pair with `dev-ecs-ec2-cluster` and .ppk file format. https://us-east-1.console.aws.amazon.com/ec2/v2/home?region=us-east-1#KeyPairs:
-This key pair is required to connect to EC2 with SSH.

 ## Step 3: ECS cluster